AgenaTrader/AgenaScript-documentation/sources/strategy_programming.md

 ### Description
 Cancel order deletes an order.

 A cancel request is sent to the broker.
 There is no guarantee that the order will actually be deleted there.
 It may occur that the order receives a partial execution before it is deleted.
-Therefore we recommend that you check the status of the order with [*OnOrderUpdate()*](#onorderupdate).
+Therefore we recommend that you check the status of the order with [*OnOrderChanged()*](#onorderupdate).

 ### Usage
 ```cs